GanzingerLab/GUV-analysis/docs/installation.md

 * Copy the files to a folder on your pc
 * Enter the directory in which this README file is (`cd GUV-analysis`, do not go into the `guvanalysis` subfolder)
 * Create a virtual environment for installing the required packages:
+  * On Windows: run `python -m venv venv`

-  `python3 -m venv venv`
+  * On Mac/Linux: run `python3 -m venv venv`

   This creates the directory `venv` within the project to store the require packages
 * Activate the virtual environment
   * On Windows: run `venv\Scripts\activate.bat`
   * On Mac/Linux: run `source venv/bin/activate`
 * Install the packages